Isaac-tech06/Team-3-AIIE2025/README.md

 ## Number of images in the dataset : 200
 * Car : 100 images
-* Motorcicle : 100 images
+* Motorcycle : 100 images

 ## Model
 * CNN (Convolutional Neural Network) - Deep learning model specialized for image processing.
 This model is designed for automatic learning of features such as edges, shapes, and image textures.